 Admission Requirements (Campus and Distance Delivery)

 An initial screening is made on the basis of academic eligibility.
-Please note we do not consider community college credits for this program.
+Please note we do not consider community college/college credits for this program.

 If applying with the minimum 30 university credit hours, a minimum average of B- (70%) is required.
 (The BSW degree will take approximately 3 years to complete.)